0xF48/re-slide/source/examples/LayoutExample.md

-With Slide, you can layout your ui by splitting up each parent slide with nested slides.
+With `Slide`, the layout of UI is sculpted by splitting up each parent slide into sections either vertically or horizontally.
+The underlying CSS is basically just flexbox, but stricter and stripped down.
+With a stricter top-down layout mechanism that scales, its easy to layout different components of the UI and their relationships in a complex way without getting dirty in CSS and having to worry about side cases.
 ****
-The `beta` property based on the css flexbox property, but stricter and stripped down to functionality that pertains to building a functional user interface.
-With a stricter layout mechanism that scales, its easy to layout different components of your app and their relationships in a complex way without getting your hands dirty in css and having to worry about side cases.
+The *important concept* to note is that slide based UIs are layed out from the root component down.
+Components that have a dynamic size (e.g. lists) are predetermined to be dynamic and their children static.
+With `slide` designing all the little components such as buttons and forms first and then wrapping those in their outer interface with "auto" will not play nice with `slide`.

+Designing the most outer components of the application first and working down to the smallest components may seem counter intuitive to some.
+However, when designing UIs this way, the developer is forced to think about the "bigger picture" enabling a more intuitive interface that makes sense to the user.